peterron03/InventoryService/README.md

 -- Get the InventoryService:
 local InventoryService = Knit.GetService("InventoryService")

--- Create an Inventory for a player upon joining: game.Players.PlayerAdded:Connect(function(player) InventoryService:CreateInventory(player, "Swords", "Red Blade") end)
+-- Create an Inventory for a player when their data is loaded:
+InventoryService.DataLoaded:Connect(function(player)
+  InventoryService:CreateInventory(player, "Swords", "Red Blade") end)
 ```